 Employees who are entitled to such additional compensation or leave must indicate on their timecard whether they wish to receive overtime pay or compensatory time.
 The failure to designate which type of overtime compensation is to be given will result in the payment of overtime pay.
 Employees who wish to receive compensatory time should complete the Overtime Designation Form, a sample of which is provided in the Appendix, and submit it before the last day of the pay period in which overtime was worked.

+The maximum amount of compensatory time that can be accrued, at any time, is 480 hours for sworn Village Police Officer Employees and 240 hours for all other Village Employees.
 Employees who wish to utilize their compensatory time must tender their request in writing to their supervisor.
 Requests to use compensatory time will be granted unless to do so would be “unduly disruptive” to Village operations.
 Mere inconvenience to the Village is an insufficient basis for denial of a request for compensatory time off.
 Any compensatory time not utilized by the end of the last pay period of the year shall be paid to the employee in the final paycheck of the year at the employee’s then-current rate of pay.

 Exempt (salaried) employees are not eligible for overtime pay or compensatory time.